One-shot learning and behavioral eligibility traces in sequential decision making: Materials and Methods (Supplementary)

 \subsection{Pupil data processing}

 Our data processing pipeline followed recommendations described in \citep{Mathot17}.
 Eye blinks (including $100ms$ before, and $150ms$ after) were removed and short blocks without data (up to $500ms$) were linearly interpolated.
 In all experiments, participants were looking at a fixation cross which reduces artifactual pupil-size changes \citep{Mathot17}.
 For each environment, the time-series of the pupil diameter during the 7 episodes was extracted and then normalized to zero-mean, unit variance.
 This step renders the measurements comparable across participants and environments.
 We then extracted the pupil recordings at each state from $200ms$ before to $3000ms$ after each state onset and applied subtractive baseline correction where the baseline was taken as the mean in the interval [$-100ms$, $+100ms$].
 Taking the $+100ms$ into account does not interfere with event-specific effects because they develop only later (>220ms according to \cite{Mathot17}), but a symmetric baseline reduces small biases when different traces have different slopes around t=0ms.
-The analysis in Fig.~\ref{fig:PupilDiameter_GrandAvg} compared trials from episodes one and two.
-In the case of D2, trials from episode 3 were included if participants observed \textit{exactly} the following sequences: S-D2-D1-G in episode 1, X-D1-G in episode 2, and Y-D2.
-No trials from episode 3 were used in the comparison at state D1.
-We excluded event-locked pupil responses with less than 50\% eye-tracker data or with z-values outside $\pm 3$ within the time window of interest.
+We considered event-locked pupil responses with z-values outside $\pm 3$ as outliers and excluded them from the main analysis.
+We also excluded pupil traces with less than $50\%$ eye-tracker data within the time window of interest, because very short data fragments do not provide information about the characteristic time course of the pupil trace after stimulus onset.
+As a control, Figure ~\ref{fig:Pupil_low_quality_traces} shows that the conclusions of our study are not affected if we drop the two conditions and include all data.